 - Time Loan: Loan, which is repaid in full at a future specified date is Time Loan.

-- Installment Loan: Loans which are to be repaid in evenly distributed monthly installments is Installment Loan.
+- Instalment Loan: Loans which are to be repaid in evenly distributed monthly instalments is Installment Loan.

 - On the basis of Purpose:

 - Car Loan